Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 # → Use the displayed sk-ant-oat01-...

-# 2) Set gateway and token information (unset other authentication first)
+# 2) Set gateway info and token info (unset other authentication first)

 % unset ANTHROPIC_API_KEY ANTHROPIC_AUTH_TOKEN